 During August, we traveled some, so my total rowing output was 175,980 meters.
 Not bad at all, and, like before, the main benefit was that the strength I was gaining had really reduced my knee pain a lot.

 BY the time I got into September, I was feeling good and really started to feel the strength gains My September output was pretty good 202,500 meters and I even rowed a half marathon!
 I was clearly starting to feel the impact of 3 months of almost daily activity.
-Rowing a 10K each time I row was getting easier to manage and I began to play with intensity by building sprints and active recovery into my rows.
-The highlight of my monthly weigh in was that my visceral fat had really begun to visibly reduce, or as Heather says, “You’ve got ribs! ”
+Rowing a 10K each time, the rowing was getting easier to manage and I began to play with intensity by building sprint intervals with active recovery into my rows.
+The highlight of my monthly weigh in was that my visceral fat had really begun to visibly reduce, or as Heather says, “You’ve got ribs! “

 October was a massive month.
 I was very disciplined and managed to row 256,597 meters.
 Sadly I picked up an achilles injury when I turned my ankle out walking the dog.
 Funny thing is that I used to tell my kids not to “get their foot stuck in a hole” when they were little kids on their way to school.
 What goes around!

 I started eating oatmeal for breakfast and that seems to have increased my burn.
-I also started using chocolate milk on Heather’s suggestion, to replenish on days my sprint efforts leave me too depleted.
+I also started using chocolate milk on Heather’s suggestion, to replenish me on days my sprint efforts leave me too depleted.
+I usually eat fruit after I row to help with the glycogen replenishment.

 Because of the injury, I backed off on the load by only rowing 160,000 meters during the month.
 Part of it was my sleep was disturbed and therefore my recovery was low so I took an extra day off a week, which made a big difference.